Beloin/ESP32_Oled_example/README.md

 -- Explication about communication

-The project Hardware is defined in the next diagram:
+The project Hardware and Software is defined in the next diagram:

 <div class="side">
     <img src="./docs/Hardware_block.png" alt="Hardware Block">